PhaserEditor2D/PhaserEditor/README.md

 Phaser Editor is developed by [Arian Fornaris][pe_twitter].

-You can checkout the source code and modify it (MIT License).
+You can checkout the source code and modify it (EPL License).